 I record everything, literally everything, because there is no point cheating on myself.
 First, it was difficult, but now this is an integrated part of my life, and it comes easily to me.
-Sometimes on Sundays, I allow myself not to record, but I still try to get my protein for the day and avoid too many carbs.
+Sometimes, I allow myself not to record, but I still try to get my protein for the day and avoid too many carbs.

-I recently started doing intermitted fasting on a 16/8 hours period, which means I eat from 12 pm to 8 pm only – which I think is amazing!
+I recently started doing intermitted fasting on a 16/8 hours period, which means I eat from 13 p.m. to 9 p.m. only – which is amazing!